H5SH/firstElectronApp/README.md

 ## Build Command

-yarn make or npm run make
+yarn make or npm run make (with electron-forge install make command listed in package.json example in this project)